iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 **Container** is running instance of the image, that is, when the files run.

-Now when a service runs it may produce soem other files, these land into area called _scratch space_.
+Now when a service runs it may produce some other files, these land into area called _scratch space_.

 **Scratch Space** is non-persistent, not shared in between containers.
 Each container has its own space and is destroyed when container ends.